Grupa Azoty ATT Polymers GmbH

-Grupa Azoty ATT Polymers GmbH (abridged name: Grupa Azoty ATT POLYMERS) – one of the leading enterprises producing polyamide 6 (PA6) in Western Europe.
-Acquired by Zakłady Azotowe w Tarnowie-Mościcach in 2009, currently a member of Grupa Azoty, leader in production of fertilizers, construction materials and caprolactam.
+Grupa Azoty ATT Polymers GmbH (abridged name: Grupa Azoty ATT POLYMERS) – one of the enterprises producing polyamide 6 (PA6) in Western Europe.
+Acquired by Zakłady Azotowe w Tarnowie-Mościcach in 2009, currently a member of Grupa Azoty, in the production of fertilizers, construction materials, and caprolactam.
 Grupa Azoty ATT POLYMERS is seated in Guben, (Germany).

 The company has its own laboratory and cooperates with a modern laboratory of the Grupa Azoty located in Tarnów.
-Its activity is focused on both development of existing products as well as on research on new products.
+Its activity is focused on both the development of existing products as well as on research on new products.

 History

 In 1958, the authorities of the German Democratic Republic decided to increase the volume of national production of synthetic fibres.
-The main element of that plan was construction of the chemical complex in Guben.
+The main element of that plan was the construction of the chemical complex in Guben.
 The first facilities of Chemiefaserwerk Guben were constructed in 1960 in the place of former arms factories Rheinmetall-Borsig; whereas in 1964, the trial production was commenced.
 In 1968, polyamide 6 was produced for the first time, which was used to produce carpet yarn.
-In years 1979–1980 the production possibilities were expanded within the field of PA6.
+In the years 1979–1980, the production possibilities were expanded within the field of PA6.

 Upon German reunification, the plants operated under the name of Chemiefaserwerk Guben GmbH.
 As a result of multiple ownership changes in 1998, the company Plastomid Polymere GmbH was founded, which was a specialist in polyamide 6 production (20 thousand tons per year).
 Two years later, the Polymerisation reactors were modernised by their adjustment to two-stage production.
-Since then, in addition to new types of high-viscose granulate, it was possible to enter the foil market.
+Since then, in addition to new types of high-viscose granulate, it has been possible to enter the foil market.

-In 2005, the company changed its name to Unylon Polymers GmbH and increased the production powers to 47 thousand tons of PA6 per year.
+In 2005, the company changed its name to Unylon Polymers GmbH and increased the production capacity to 47 thousand tons of PA6 per year.

-As a result of the financial crisis, it was not possible to maintain the production profitability and bankruptcy proceedings were commenced in 2009.
+As a result of the financial crisis, it was not possible to maintain the production profitability, and bankruptcy proceedings were commenced in 2009.
 One of its elements was looking for an investor who would take over Unylon Polymers GmbH.
 In 2010, the plants were taken over in 100% by Zakłady Azotowe in Tarnów-Mościce S.A.
-As a result of a merger of two largest Polish chemical firms, the company has operated as Grupa Azoty ATT Polymers GmbH since 2013.
+As a result of a merger of the two largest Polish chemical firms, the company has operated as Grupa Azoty ATT Polymers GmbH since 2013.